TAN CHIN TUAN CENTENNIAL PROFESSORSHIP IN ENGINEERING (2005)

 A keen advocate for education, Mr Tang not only educated his own daughter, who is an alumna of NUS and a practising dentist, but he also financed the overseas education of his nephews and nieces.
 One of his nephews, Mr Tang See Chim, went on to become a lawyer, Minister of State for Finance (1970–1972) and Deputy Speaker of Parliament (1972–1981).
 Mr Tang Peng Yeu passed away in 1984.

 On the 10th anniversary of Mr Tang Peng Yeu’s passing, the Tang Peng Yeu Professorship in Accounting was established at the NUS Business School.
 The Professorship enables the University to engage eminent professors to share their expertise and experience.
 Particular emphasis is given to the contributions and insights they can offer to Singapore and its ever-growing regional and international role.
 The Professor also co – operates in research and education with other faculty members.
+In 2017, the scope of the Professorship was extended to the area of Finance.

 The Professorship is supported by a gift from Mr and Mrs Tang See Chim and family.